CAIDA/pyipmeta/README.md

 Quick Start
 -----------

-To get started using PyIPMeta, first [install libipmeta](https://github.com/caida/libipmeta).
+To get started using PyIPMeta, first [install libipmeta v1.0.0](https://github.com/CAIDA/libipmeta/releases/tag/v1.0.0).

 Then, you should be able to install ***PyIPMeta***.